Climate-based pepper planting guide for Lloydminster, Alberta

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 30 and plant outdoors from about June 3.
+Peppers are usually started indoors around March 30 and planted outdoors during the normal local window of June 3 to June 13.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are challenging in Lloydminster.
 Gardeners who succeed usually stack the odds with the fastest varieties, the best timing, and the warmest sites they have.